unclejack/dockrun/README.md

 1. return the exit code of the process when the container exists
 2. print logging output (stderr and stdout) to stdout when the container has exited
-3. automatically remove the container when all operations are done
+3. automatically remove the container when all operations are done if -rm is provided
 4. handle signals for process termination

 ### How it works